Apparent underground explosion significantly damages Detroit dispensary, officials investigating strange odor

 Residents are being asked to be cautious and to report any strong odors.

 DTE Energy said natural gas is not to blame and that there is no evidence of a natural gas explosion.
-However, sources said part of DTE’s gas and electrical infrastructure was impacted by a water main break.

 The apparent underground eruption happened Saturday night.
 The incident left a nearby dispensary with significant structural damage.
 Those inside the store at the time had no idea what was going on.